 Suppose you’ve been working hard decorating a room.
 By the time you finish you’ve been over every square inch of the room.
-You’ll know the room in great detail.
-In particular, you’ll be aware of its imperfections.
+You know the room in great detail.
+In particular, you’ll be aware of any imperfections.

-But you can take your thinking one step further and decide that this means you haven’t done a good job.
+You can take your thinking one step further and decide this means you haven’t done a good job.

-You can go one stage further and draw a bigger conclusion.
-You can tell yourself it’s not just this occasion you haven’t been as careful as you should’ve been; you can convince yourself you’re not a good decorator.
+You can go further still and draw a bigger conclusion.
+You can tell yourself it’s not just on this occasion you haven’t been as careful as you should’ve been; you can convince yourself you’re not a good decorator.

 But maybe it’s not just decorating you do badly.
 Maybe it’s anything practical you turn your hand to; you’re just not a very practical person; certainly not as good as you should be.

 Now you are just one short step away from drawing an even bigger conclusion.
 After all it’s not just practical things but it’s most things about you as a person.
 You’re not the person you should be.

 If you do this sort of thinking there’s only one way you can feel; unhappy about the room and unhappy about yourself.
 Having talked yourself into this frame of mind chances are your thinking will gather pace.
 Without trying, examples from the past when you’ve messed up pop into your mind.
 Similarly you might find yourself making gloomy predictions about how things will turn out in the future.

 This may at first seem like an exaggeration of the way we think.
 However, it is what we do.
 Think about a time you have been in a bad mood.
 Try to track down the ongoing train of thoughts that laid behind your feelings.
 Or choose a time when you felt really good.
 Don’t simply focus on any things that had happened but try to identify how you had valued them and what thoughts this had led to.

 Thinking has momentum.
 Often it is as if we’re a barrister in the court of human competence being paid handsomely to make a case against ourself.